mlc-ai/mlc-llm/docs/get_started/project_overview.rst

 ---------------------

 Once the model weights, model library, and chat configuration are prepared, an MLC chat runtime can consume them as an engine to drive a chat application.
-The diagram below show a typical workflow for a MLC chat application.
+The diagram below shows a typical workflow for a MLC chat application.

 .. image:: https://raw.githubusercontent.com/mlc-ai/web-data/de9a5e5b424f36119bd464ddf5a3ddb4c58cc85e/images/mlc-llm/tutorials/mlc-llm-flow.svg
   :width: 90%